Annapurna Region Treks

 The Ghorepani Poon Hill Trek is the shortest and most affordable trek in not only the Annapurna Region but throughout Nepal.
 The highlight of the trek is the Poon Hill viewpoint (3,210 meters), from where you can observe the sunrise and sunset.
 The Dhaulagiri and Annapurna ranges look like gold, emitting light when glistening with the sun’s first rays.

 Visiting Ghorepani during the month of spring can be extremely rewarding.
-The trail during this season is covered with blooming rhododendron flowers of different colors like red, white, and pink, adding vibrant colors to the journey.
+The trail during this season is lined with blooming rhododendron flowers of various colors, including red, white, and pink, adding vibrant hues to the journey.
 The 6-day journey will take you through the picturesque landscapes, village settlements of Gurung and Magar people, and lush forests with rushing streams.

 Mardi Himal Trek – Starting At $530

-Mardi Himal Trek is a relatively newer trekking destination in Nepal that was opened to trekkers in only 2012 A.D.
-Since then, it has garnered popularity among the trekking community for its short duration, providing the thrill of the rugged terrain.
+The Mardi Himal Trek is a relatively new trekking destination in Nepal, opened to trekkers in 2012.
+Since then, it has gained popularity among the trekking community for its short duration, offering the thrill of navigating rugged terrain.

 Standing at 5,587 meters, Mardi Himal is just east of the Annapurna Base Camp.
 It is known as the hidden treasure of the Annapurna Region, the ‘Unseen Jewel.’
-Our 9-day package is ideal if you want to avoid crowds and enjoy trekking off the beaten path.
+Our 9-day package is ideal for those who want to avoid crowds and enjoy trekking off the beaten path.

 Royal Trek – Starting At $620

 Annapurna Royal Trek is named after the trekking route Prince Charles of Wales followed in 1980.
-This 9-day trek is perfect for someone who wants to explore the Annapurna region but is short in time.
+This 9-day trek is ideal for individuals who want to explore the Annapurna region but have limited time.
 The route starts at Pokhara, 200 km west of Kathmandu.
-It covers topographic features like a hill of rice terraces to Kalikasthan and through the mountain ridge to Syaklung and Chisapani.
+It covers topographic features, such as the hill of rice terraces, leading to Kalikasthan, and then through the mountain ridge to Syaklung and Chisapani.

 Classical Annapurna Circuit Trek – Starts At $880

 The Classical Annapurna Circuit Trek is an 11-day trek that includes the Thorong La Pass at 5,416 meters, the Muktinath temple, and the hot springs of Tatopani.
-It is for those who want to explore the Annapurna Circuit but are short on time or have already explored other places.
+It is ideal for those who want to explore the Annapurna Circuit but are short on time or have already visited other destinations.

 This trek includes traveling by foot, bus, and jeep.
-After you reach Muktinath from the Throng La pass the next day, you will drive to Tatopani.
+The next day, after you reach Muktinath from the Throng La pass, you will drive to Tatopani.
 Over the next two days, you will drive from Tatopani to Pokhara and then from Pokhara to Kathmandu.

 Long Trek Packages in the Annapurna Region